-The students will study the following courses: Building the State; World that was; Shoah (Holocaust); Israel in the aftermath of the Shoah.
+The students will study the following courses: Building the State; The world that was; the Shoah (Holocaust); Israel in the aftermath of the Shoah.

-Students will:

-- Develop an understanding of the causes of the Shoah, its stages and legacy in Jewish and world history, through broad study of the history, combined with a focus on personal and communal stories - Examine the critical stages in the development of the State of Israel, including the impact of the Shoah, and the successes and challenges it faces in implementing its vision - Appreciate the complexities of peace and strategic relations in the Middle East, including being the only democracy and Jewish state in the region - Explore and develop identity in relation to themselves, the school community, Australian society and the Jewish world, with a specific focus on Israel
+- · Students will: - Develop an understanding of the causes of the Shoah, its stages and legacy in Jewish and world history, through broad study of the history, combined with a focus on personal and communal stories; - Examine the critical stages in the development of the State of Israel, including the impact of the Shoah, and the successes and challenges it faces in implementing its vision, and - Appreciate the complexities of peace and strategic relations in the Middle East.

-- · Examination of Jewish worlds that existed in Eastern and Western Europe between the two World Wars - Historical forces that contributed to the Shoah, including the intentionalist v functionalist debates - Stories of communities, victims and survivors, including the 'choiceless choices' they faced.
-Students study 'The Happiest Man on Earth' by Eddie Jaku - · Resistance, rescue and the righteous - Timeline of the emergence of the state of Israel, with examination of critical dates in a geographical and political context - Explore the geo-political landscape of the Middle East, and how that influences Israeli-Arab relations - The transitioning from pre-modern, to modern to post-modern modes of identification
+- · Examination of the Jewish world that existed in Eastern and Western Europe between the two World Wars - · Historical forces that contributed to the Shoah, including the intentionalist v functionalist debates - Stories of communities, victims and survivors, including the 'choiceless choices' they faced.
+Students study 'The Happiest Man on Earth' by Eddie Jaku - Resistance, rescue and the righteous - Timeline of the emergence of the State of Israel, with examination of critical dates - Explore the geopolitical landscape of the Middle East, and how that influences Israeli-Arab relations

 - · Workbook activities

-- · Research tasks
+- Research tasks

 - · Document analysis tasks

 - Examinations